klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Combining signed raw transactions <a id="combining-signed-rawtransactions"></a>

-If you receive multiple RLP-encoded raw transaction strings from several people, you can combine them into a single RLP-encoded raw transaction string that contains all the signatures.
+If you receive multiple signed RLP-encoded raw transaction strings from several people, you can combine them into a single RLP-encoded raw transaction string that contains all the signatures.

 The example below shows how to combine and send the RLP encoded transactions.